barreeeiroo/TeBoRs/index.md

 pip3 install feedparser
 ```

+#### Mac OS
+We couldn't test it on Mac OS system, but you can Google for how to install those packages in your OS

 #### Windows
 If you are on Windows OS, you will have to download Python3, Git and MySQLDB installers manually from these links: